Sweet Potato Ukoy with Palabok Recipe

 Customization Tips

-- Vegetarian: Replace shrimp with tofu or mushrooms.
+- Vegetarian: Replace shrimp with 1/2 cup cubed tofu or sliced mushrooms for a meat-free ukoy.

-- Gluten-Free: Use rice flour instead of all-purpose flour.
+- Gluten-Free: Use 1/2 cup rice flour instead of all-purpose flour for the ukoy batter, as noted in our gluten-free meal plans.

-- Spicy: Add chili flakes to the sauce or batter.
+- Spicy: Add 1/2 tsp chili flakes to the ukoy batter or palabok sauce for a fiery kick.

 Storage Tips

-- Refrigeration: Store ukoy and palabok separately in airtight containers for up to 3 days.
+- Refrigeration: Store ukoy and palabok separately in airtight containers in the refrigerator for up to 3 days to maintain texture and flavor.

 Serving Suggestions